 Since 1 August 2001, same-sex couples can enter into a registered civil partnership.
-A civil partnership is a recognised form of legal relationship similar to marriage and provides most of the rights of a married couple.
+A civil partnership is a recognised form of legal relationship similar to marriage, and provides most of the rights of a married couple.
 The requirements for a registration are:

-- · both partners are of the same sex;

-- both are at least 18 years old;

-- none of them has entered into another existing civil relationship or marriage; and

-the partners are neither related to each other in the direct ascending line nor siblings.
+- · both partners are of the same sex; - · both are at least 18 years old; - neither of them has entered into another existing civil partnership or marriage; and - the partners are neither related to each other in the direct ascending line nor siblings.

-Following several rulings of the Federal Constitutional Court, registered partnerships are now treated equally to marriages for tax purposes as well as successions.
+Following several rulings of the Federal Constitutional Court, registered partnerships are now treated equally to marriages for tax purposes as well as successions (but not with regard to the rules concerning the adoption of children).